 We operate with consignment sales and direct product sales.
 In mid-2019, we shifted to primarily consignment sales.
-With consignment sales, we recognize revenue net of discounts, incentives and returns.
-In both cases, we optimize item pricing for gross profit dollar growth, which was 44% in 2019 and 14% in 2020 and 55% for the three months ended March 31, 2020 and 22% for the three months ended March 31, 2021.
+With consignment sales, we recognize revenue net of discounts, incentives, seller payouts and returns.
+With direct product sales, we recognize revenue net of discounts, incentives and returns.
+In both cases, we optimize item pricing for gross profit dollar growth, which was 44% in 2019 and 14% in 2020.
 We have also expanded our gross profit as we have scaled our marketplace and reduced our outbound shipping, outbound labor and packaging costs.
 Our gross profit per order in 2018, 2019 and 2020 was \$33.25, \$35.90 and \$32.32, respectively, reflecting year-over-year expansion of 8% and decline of 10%.
 The decline in average gross profit per order in 2020 was driven by lower average revenue per order as a result of our COVID-19 response, which included higher levels of discounts and incentives, as well as a higher percentage of our sales being consignment sales.
-In the three months ended March 31, 2021, gross profit per order was \$35.22, reflecting an improvement of 9% compared to gross profit per order for the year ended December 31, 2020.
-The growth in gross profit per order in the three months ended March 31, 2021 was driven by higher average revenue per order, expanded utilization of DC06 in Georgia, which is our most automated facility, and improvements in our our inbound and outbound processing capabilities.